chanalee/94470/project.md

 #### Visualizations

-While I kept most of my storyline the same, I made a few adjustments on the type and the way I am displaying the information.
-I added a couple new graphs to enhance my story, as well as reformat my previous graphs.
+While I kept most of my storyline the same, I made a few adjustments to the type and the way I am displaying the information.
+I added a couple of new graphs to enhance my story, as well as reformat my previous graphs.

 For example, I changed the way that chronic diseases' risks were displayed.
-Instead of using a spedometer, I combined a bar chart with some graphics to demonstrate the difference of risk for sufficient versus insufficient sleep.
+Instead of using a speedometer, I combined a bar chart with some graphics to demonstrate the difference of risk for sufficient versus insufficient sleep.

 <p align="center">
   <img src="Images/risk.jpg" width = "600">
 </p>

 I also played around with the design of the recommended hours of sleep.
-Personally, I prefer the second one on the top row because I like how modern the design looked.
+I prefer the second one on the top row because I like how modern the design looked.
 However, I went back and ask my interviewees to see what they thought of the graphic.
 They commented that while it is more aesthetically pleasing, the one on the bottom left does a better job since the information is grouped more closely.
-This means that you can see everything altogether, which means less time to process.
+This means that you can see everything all together, which means less time to process.

 <p align="center">
   <img src="Images/circle.jpg" width = "600">
 </p>

 I played around with different ideas that I did not end up using.
 For example, the graph below shows similar information to my final graph.
-However, instead of including just the responses with "yes", I included but "yes" and "no" to make a stacked chart.
-After further consideration, I felt that this was unncessary and that a simple bar graph would do.
+However, instead of including just the responses with "yes", I included "yes" and "no" to make a stacked chart.
+After further consideration, I felt that this was unnecessary and that a simple bar graph would do.

 <p align="center">
   <img src="Images/more-sleep.png" width = "600">
 </p>

 From this graph, I started thinking about how I could demonstrate my data differently.
 I decided to explore different ways to visualize the data and group information differently.
 After multiple iterations, I changed a simple comparative bar graph to these graphs.
-The reason that I did not want to use a line chart for these graphs is because line graphs are usually associated with continuity of the x-axis.
+The reason that I did not want to use a line chart for these graphs is that line graphs are usually associated with the continuity of the x-axis.
 Therefore, even though it might be a bit easier to read, I thought that it was unsuitable because people might also get confused by it.

 <p align="center">
   <img src="Images/1942.png" width = "600">